 The Bottom Line

 Many people believe strongly in the power of essential oils to calm, relax, and promote better sleep.
 While these may certainly help to get a better night’s sleep, it’s important to consider the source of the sleep problem in the first place.
 If your sleep is being negatively impacted by stress and tension, essential oils might help ameliorate these symptoms temporarily to allow for better sleep.
 However, if your sleep is suffering because of health issues, such as depression or sleep apnea, oils will be a very small bandaid, at best.
 Sleep apnea is especially detrimental to one’s health when ignored, and no amount of essential oils will cure sleep apnea.
 If you or your loved one is exhibiting symptoms of sleep apnea, the best thing to do is to consult with a health care professional as soon as possible.
-There are many options available for both testing and treatment of sleep apnea, so don’t put it off!
-If you’re in Colorado, give us a call at 1-844-807-5337 (or 1-844-80-SLEEP) to speak with a sleep expert today, free of charge.
-We can help connect you to a provider for a free consultation and screening.
+Click here to find a provider near you!

 To learn more about the symptoms of sleep apnea, read up on our blog: